Close the left navigation

 Outside triggers of asthma – NIEHS-funded researchers found babies who breathe high levels of traffic-related air pollution were more likely to have persistent wheezing during childhood, and children exposed to high levels of traffic-related air pollution through age 7 were more likely to develop asthma.5 Another NIEHS-funded study found that adolescents exposed to nitrogen dioxide, an indicator of traffic-related pollution, experienced shifts in hormone levels that affect their response to stress, suggesting a way that air pollution might make asthma worse.6

 Adding to evidence linking outdoor air pollution and childhood asthma development, researchers partially funded by NIEHS found exposure to PM2.5 and nitrogen dioxide in the first three years of life was associated with more cases of asthma in early and middle childhood.
-This 2024 study is also noteworthy because the cohort had broad geographic, racial and ethnic, and socioeconomic diversity.

 A NIEHS-funded study was the first to link reduced emissions from coal-powered plants with health benefits.
 Asthma symptoms and asthma hospitalizations dropped dramatically in response to reduced power plant emissions, according to the study.
 The researchers took advantage of a natural experiment in Louisville, Kentucky, between 2013 and 2016.
 During that time, nearby power plants either stopped using coal as the energy source or installed better emission controls.